 - Crockett Johnson in New York: A Walking Tour, in Honor of His 106th Birthday (20 Oct.
 2012).
 The childhood homes of Crockett Johnson.

 - Crockett Johnson and Ruth Krauss: Chris Ware’s cover (9 May 2012).
-Chris Ware’s cover to my biography is beautiful.
+Chris Ware’s cover for my biography is beautiful.

 - Harold and the Purple TARDIS (2 April 2012).
 Full post for image reproduced above.